This blog, and the resources within, was originally published on July 15, 2019. It has been updated to reflect changes that have occured since then.

 Instead of providing an essential humanitarian response to the influx of families and individuals seeking refuge at the U.S.-Mexico border, the Trump administration has continued its anti-immigrant agenda by inflicting trauma on people coming to legally seek asylum.

 The human tragedies at the border are primarily caused by maliciously engineered policies enacted by the Trump administration.
-These policies, from zero-tolerance, to family separation, Border Patrol abuses and killings, turnbacks at U.S. points of entry, “Remain in Mexico,” and the deeply troubling conditions at facilities run by Customs and Border Protection (CBP), are all part of a comprehensive and racist attack on migrants and asylum-seekers.
+These policies, from zero-tolerance, to family separation, Border Patrol abuses and killings, building more border wall, turnbacks at U.S. ports of entry, and “Remain in Mexico,” and the deeply troubling conditions at facilities run by Customs and Border Protection (CBP), are all part of a comprehensive and racist attack on migrants and asylum-seekers.
+The administration is also committed to destroying the U.S. asylum system through policies that unlawfully eliminate asylum eligibility and send vulnerable people back into the life-threatening situations they seek to escape.

 This deterrence-through-cruelty strategy has not only been a total failure, it has resulted in gross human rights violations at our southern border.
-In less than a year, at least seven children have died while in immigration custody or shortly after being released, while thousands of families and individuals have been traumatized by the barrage of chaos and abuse they encounter at the hands of the U.S. government.
+In less than a year, at least seven children died while in immigration custody or shortly after being released, while thousands of families and individuals have been traumatized by the barrage of chaos and abuse at the hands of the U.S. government.
+And now, almost 60,000 asylum seekers have been forced into Mexico to wait for their court hearings while living in squalor.

 This is unacceptable, and we simply cannot wait any longer to stop these inhumane policies and actions.
 Here is how you can act today: